scottkleinman/lexos/doc_src/docs/api/scrubber/index.md

 `Scrubber` is a destructive preprocessing module that contains a set of functions for manipulating text.
 It leans heavily on the code base for <a href="https://github.com/chartbeat-labs/textacy/" target="_blank">Textacy</a> but tweaks some of that library's functions in order to modify or extend the functionality.

-`Scrubber` is divided into five submodules:
+`Scrubber` is divided into eight submodules:

 <table>
     <colgroup>